asengupta/avishek.net/_posts/2021-08-13-geometry-of-multivariate-gaussian.md

 ### Special Case: Independent Random Variables

-If the random variables in a Multivariate Gaussian Distribution are independent, then the covariance matrix is essentially a diagonal matrix, and its eigenvectors form the standard basis in $$\mathbb{R}^n$$, thus the eigenvector matrix becomes the identity matrix.
+If the random variables in a Multivariate Gaussian Distribution are **independent**, then the **covariance matrix is essentially a diagonal matrix**, and its **eigenvectors form the standard basis in $$\mathbb{R}^n$$**.
+Thus, the eigenvector matrix becomes the **identity matrix**.
 This implies that there is effectively no change in the basis, and the ellipsoids of constant probability are not tilted.